ShubhamJaiswal7/Python-Project/README.md

 # Python-Project
 # Youtube Video Downloader

-Description:  In this Project you can download high Resolution Video and Playlist both , with downloading Status I use pytube module for this project
+Description:  In this Project you can download high Resolution Audio , Playlist and Video , with downloading Status I use pytube module for this project

  To Run this project